cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Domain separation recommendations {#security-considerations-domain-separation}

-As discussed in {{term-domain-separation}, the purpose of domain separation is to ensure that security analyses of protocols that query multiple independent random oracles remain valid even if all of these random oracles are instantiated base on one underlying function H.
+As discussed in {{term-domain-separation}}, the purpose of domain separation is to ensure that security analyses of protocols that query multiple independent random oracles remain valid even if all of these random oracles are instantiated base on one underlying function H.